 Planning a wedding in a foreign country means getting used to different customs and sometimes being faced with a language barrier.
 It is essential that you have someone on the ground doing the leg work and advising you throughout the whole process, Choosing the right wedding planner for you will be the best investment you make because it will save you time, money and unnecessary stress.
 There are many wedding planners to choose from in Spain and by looking at their style of work should help you decide on the one for you.

 Some wedding planners work on a commission basis which means for every supplier booked they receive a percentage.
-At Open the Door we personally don't accept any commission as our philosophy is to offer our clients the best suppliers within their budget regardless of if they offer commission or not, it also means that our couples receive reduced prices from certain suppliers.
+At Open the Door we personally don't accept any commission as our philosophy is to offer our clients the best suppliers within their budget regardless of if they offer us commission or not.

 Wedding planning, design and coordination services vary depending on the pack chosen and size of your wedding.
 A professional wedding designer will charge anywhere between €3000 -€7000 depending on their experience and what they offer.

-There is a variety of wedding venues to choose from in Spain; rustic country manors, vineyards, towering castles, historic palaces, rural retreats and boutique hotels.
+There is a variety of wedding venues to choose from in Spain; rustic farmhouses, restored Spanish colonial houses, rural retreats, traditional haciendas, urban warehouses and boutique hotels.
 Many venues include accomodation in the price of hire and have ample interior and exterior spaces so that your ceremony and your celebration can both be celebrated on the grounds.
 Most venues offer complete exclusivity to you and your guests with no restriction to when your celebration should end.

 Venues can vary hugely from €1500 to €7000 per night depending on how many guests the venue resides and the location of your wedding.
 Some wedding venues offer a three day stay which gives you the opportunity to unwind and spend time with your closest family and friends during your stay (see an example of this below):

-- Day 1 - Pre wedding dinner and flamenco show
+Day 1 - Pre wedding tapas and live music

 Day 2 - Wedding day